The FiiO FH7 is the company’s top-of-the-line hybrid universal monitor featuring a single dynamic driver and 4 BA drivers. It is priced at $449.99.

 The final set is a set of SpinFits s/m/l which, whilst not providing a lot of seal, do offer a distinct musical high contrast presentation compared to the more muted balanced tips for example.
 I tended to use these along with the foams and balanced single-bore silicone tips for the majority of my testing.

 One thing to note is the level of isolation is impaired slightly by the dual venting.
 That is normal really for any vented IEM.
 You can improve it with the memory foam tips supplied which offer the highest level of isolation out of all the tips but it is still not quite up to par with all BA Builds such as the FA7, (which also has a more aggressive custom universal design).

 You can check on page 2 for our sound impressions of each but for now, they are dead simple in terms of application.
-Simply slip off the tip, unscrew the top of the nozzle and take off filter and change for a different one then put the tip back on.
-Takes all of about 1 minute.
+Simply slip off the tip, unscrew the top of the nozzle take off the filter, and change for a different one then put the tip back on.
+Takes about 1 minute.
 For your reference, the black filters are fitted on the FH7 out of the box.

 Accessories & Packaging

 Awesome packaging and plenty of accessories, but then it is FiiO and they do this very well indeed with their higher-end product offerings.
 The retail packaging is much like the FH5 with a black understated outer and a twin foam tray organizer inside.

 The top-level is laid out the same as the FH5 with the drivers and cable.
 However, there is an additional insert for the filter metal tube and a small printed label explaining what each one is.

 Underneath, on layer two, you get the expansive foam tip tray.
 Below the tray, there is also a new type of case from FiiO and a step away from the older plastic hard case seen on the FH5 and FA7.
 This is a fairly deep faux-leather oval blue case with plenty of space for the cable and drivers.
 There is also a little mesh on the lid to holds some tips and the filters.